 But these words are, I would suggest, more than a description of Jesus - they have been preserved by the followers of the prophet and by the church, because they are regarded as scripture, as the way in which God speaks to his people through the ages, and continue to do so today.
-Musing on this, I wonder if the old Jewish interpretation of the servant of God as the nation of Israel might be very relevant to us.
+Musing on this, I wonder if the old Jewish interpretation of the servant of God as the nation of Israel might be very relevant to us - in other words, that the words hear at the baptism, apply not just to Jesus, but say something about us as his followers.
 In scriptural terms the church is regarded as the new Israel, so perhaps the words we have here are a perpetual and ongoing reminder that the church (which includes of course you and I) should be seen as the servant of God, and the words of the prophet give us a pattern for how to live that out.